Rudolf Schlechter: Early life

-Rudolf Schlechter was born on 16 October 1872 in Berlin, the third of six children.
-His father Hugo Schlechter was a lithographer.
-After finishing school at the Friedrich Wilhelm Gymnasium he started a horticulture education, first at the gardening market of Mrs. Bluth and then at the University of Berlin garden.
+Rudolf Schlechter was born on 16 October 1872 in Berlin, the third of six children; his father Hugo Schlechter was a lithographer.
+After finishing school at the Friedrich Wilhelm Gymnasium he started a horticulture education at a gardening market.
+He later worked at the University of Berlin garden.
 There he worked as an assistant till the autumn of 1891.
 His brother was Max Schlechter (1874–1960), was a German trader and collector of natural history specimens.

 Career

-Rudolf Schlechter began his career of botanical fieldwork by leaving Europe in 1891 to journey to Africa and subsequently across Indonesia and Australia.
+Schlechter began his career of botanical fieldwork by leaving Europe in 1891 to journey to Africa; he later traveled across Indonesia and Australia.
 Throughout his career he has focused on expanding his research collection of orchids.
 He was a leader of expeditions in German Africa, investigating the Caoutchouc industry, but continually collecting plant specimens.
 He also lived extensively in German New Guinea in the first decade of the new century.
 Before World War I he settled in Berlin, marrying his wife Alexandra Schlechter and becoming curator of Berlin's botanical garden in Dahlem.
 He is estimated to have proposed one thousand new species in the family Orchidaceae alone.
+In his 1901-1902 expedition he discovered 230 orchid species, while on his 1907-1910 expedition he discovered 1,100 additional orchid species.